A Thurston compactification of the space of stability conditions: The A2 case

 as in (1).
 Note that \(P_1\) is supported at two states, namely \([P_1,P_2]\) and \([X,P_1]\).
 Each of the letters \(\{\sigma_1,\sigma_2,\sigma_X\}\) is applicable at least at one of the two states above, so we can apply \(\sigma_{a_k}\).
 The condition on our cyclic writing guarantees that we can apply each subsequent letter.
-Therefore, $\beta P_1$ is recognised by the automaton.
+Therefore, \(\Theta\) recognises the expression